nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 Predictive tasks for healthcare is maybe the way to keep people healthier and lower healthcare cost.
 The transformation from making people better towards preventing people getting sick is long and hard, since this means a real shift for the healthcare industry.

-But given a large set of training data of de-identified medical records it is already possible to predict interesting aspects of the future for a patient that is not in training set.
+But given a large set of training data of de-identified medical records it is already possible to predict interesting aspects of the future for a patient that is not in the training set.

 Machine learning applications for healthcare are also to create better medicines by making use of all the data already available.